-How latest is your Windows 10 Operating System?
-As Microsoft pushes many major updates, tracking the build number of your Windows 10 OS is very important.
-There is a strong rumor that Windows 10 is the last OS for desktop/laptop computers.
+Which version of Windows 10 you are using on your desktop or laptop computer?
+As Microsoft pushes many major updates, knowing the build number of your Windows 10 OS is very important.
+There is a strong rumour that Windows 10 is the last OS for desktop/laptop computers.
 Microsoft will keep upgrading it with the all necessary patches and features in the future.
-In this post, we will see how to view the build number for Windows 10, even from the command prompt that can be used on the remote computer.
+In this post, we will see how to check the Windows 10 version with the build number, even from the command prompt that can be used on the remote computer.

 How to Find the Build Number of Windows 10 in GUI

 1) From Settings App

 ‘About your PC’ can show the build.
 Search for ‘About your PC’ and open it.